zigbee-alliance/distributed-compliance-ledger/docs/design/noc-root-cert-design.md

 This transaction completely removes a NOC root certificate owned by the Vendor.
 Removed NOC root certificates can be re-added using the `ADD_NOC_X509_ROOT_CERTIFICATE` transaction.

-**Node:** Revoked certificates that match the specified parameters will also be removed.
+Revoked certificates that match the specified parameters will also be removed.

+The certificates in the chain signed by the removed certificate (intermediate, leaf) will not be removed.

 - Who can send: Vendor account
   - Vid field associated with the corresponding NOC root certificate on the ledger must be equal to the Vendor account's VID.